woodcock3/lcc11-emails/src/emails/birth-confirmation.md

 ## Change or cancel
-If you cannot attend your appointment, you can [change or cancel]({Appointment_RescheduleCancelLink}) it.
+If you cannot attend your appointment, you can <a href="{Appointment_RescheduleCancelLink}">change or cancel</a> it.
 Your change or cancel code is: {Appointment_RescheduleCancelCode}

 ## Your privacy
-Please see our [privacy policy](www.leeds.gov.uk/registrarsprivacy) for information on how we process your personal data.
+Please see our [privacy policy](https://www.leeds.gov.uk/registrarsprivacy) for information on how we process your personal data.